Higher Auslander-Reiten sequences and $t$-structures: The structure of when

 \section{The structure of $\AC$ when $\C \subseteq \mod(R)$}

-For the rest of this article we assume that $\Ac = \mod(R)$ and that $\C$ is an $R$-approximating subcategory.
+In this section $\Ac = \mod(R)$ and $\C$ is an $\Ac$-approximating full additive subcategory of $\Ac$.
 We deduce the existence of a Serre functor $\SC$.
 Under the additional hypothesis that $\C$ is functorially finite we show that $\AC$ has enough injectives and deduce that $\AC$ is a quotient category of $\AA$.